dwyl/learn-payment-processing/README.md

 - we set `**automatic_tax**` to be enabled so it makes tax conversions automatically.
 - the `**line_items**` array refer to the list of items the customer is purchasing.
 We are passing the item `id` and the `quantity`.
+- you can optionally pass a `customer_email`, so the field is already defined within the checkout session from the get-go.

 We are then creating a session and redirecting the user to the `Checkout` page.